ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 6

 Functions in Python:

-- What are functions in Python, and why are they useful?
+What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.

-# Answer

 Functions are reusable blocks of code that perform a specific task.
 They help in organizing code, reducing redundancy, and improving readability.

-# Example of a function:
+Example of a function:

 def add(a, b):
 return a + b

-# Calling the function

 result = add(3, 5)
 print(result)